 Cruise ships have a long history.
 The great ocean liners of the late 1800s and early 1900s are certainly important predecessors.
 However, the modern cruise ship can be traced to the maiden voyage of the cruise ship Sunward in Florida on December 19, 1966.
-A major boon to the cruise business occurred in 1977, when the tele-
+A major boon to the cruise business occurred in 1977, when the television series "Love Boat" made its debut.
+The show took place on ships of the Princess Line and made that line famous.
+It also served to popularize the cruise.
+The Carnival line began operations in 1972 and soon thereafter came to emphasize the "Fun Ship."

 In recent years, both cruise ships and the idea of a cruise have been revolutionized.
-In the early years of the industry, people took cruises in order to get from one location to another; the cruise was seen as a novel way of getting to interesting locales.
+In the early years of the industry, people took ships to get from one location to another; the ship was seen as a novel way of getting to interesting locales.
 Now the ships themselves, as well as the entertaining experience of the cruise, are the main reasons for taking a cruise.
 There are significantly more cruise ships, and cruises are far more frequent.
-Although the cruise lines carried only about one-half million passengers in 1970, by 1995 that number had increased ten-fold to 5 million passengers.
-81 Through most of the 1980s and 1990s, the number of cruise passengers grew at a rate of 7.6 percent per year.
-82 There are many more cruise destinations now and a much wider variety of types of cruises (gay, family, nature, and so on).
-Cruises have become far more affordable (cruise lines are now even offering financing).
+Although the cruise lines carried only about one-half million passengers in 1970, by 1995 that number had increased ten-fold to 5 million passengers104 and has since increased to about 8 million passengers.105 Through most of the 1980s and 1990s, the number of cruise passengers grew at a rate of 7.6% per year106 and in spite of a lull due to the terrorist attacks of September 11, 2001, the rate of increase was even greater in 2003.107 There are many more cruise destinations now and a much wider variety of types of cruises (gay, family, nature, etc.).
+Cruises have become far more affordable (cruise lines are now even offering customers the option of financing their voyages).